ne-app-open/src/README.md

 # About:

-A project that aims to provide an alternative for backend systems.
+An OS that aims to provide an alternative for backend systems.
 (Edge Computing, Storage Systems, etc.) made to be easily deployable and forkable as well.

 ## Getting Started: